openmultiplayer/web/docs/scripting/language/Style.md

 A **Module** is a single Pawn source file, with an `.inc` extension.

-Some internal functions can not use `static` if they are used across different modules in the same package.
-When this occurs, functions must use a name style to indicate that they are _private_.
-See the [function style](#functions) section for details.

 Modules should avoid exposing global variables.
 Functions must be used instead with, where appropriate, bounds checking and validity checks.

 ### Statement

-(TODO)

 ### Compound Statement